 Building with Neurons: Writing a book explaining how neural networks work at their most basic level, including all of the math and code to derive the simplest neural network possible.

 AskMeEvery: AskMeEvery will automatically email you any question you setup for simple and personal daily accountability.
 It’s extremely easy and effective way to encourage new habits and break bad ones.

-Open Source: Much of the code from the above projects is available on my GitHub profile, including PerformanceBezier, which dramatically speeds up common bezier operations in iOS, and ClippingBezier, which allows for complex operations on UIBezierPaths.
+Open Source: Much of the code from these projects is available on my GitHub profile, including Loose Leaf iPad note app, PerformanceBezier, which dramatically speeds up common bezier operations in iOS, and ClippingBezier, which allows for complex operations on UIBezierPaths.

 Remotely (2016): The successor to Here, File File!, Remotely lets you easily and securely access the files on your Mac or other devices.
 Focused on ease of use, it’s simple setup doesn’t require syncing your files to someone else’s datacenter – you stay in control of your data.